maliarich/Reuse-of-Discarded-Electronic-Materials/Using-BC547-and-Pushbutton.md

 * Add LED (number 3) & 220 Ohm Resistor(number 6) to Collector of BC547 (number 1)
 * Connect 1k Resistor and Switch to the Base of the transistor
 * Power up the circuit with 9V Battery ( number 4)
-* see pin allocations in "circuit Diagram" above
+* see pin allocations in "Circuit Diagram" above
 * Test the circuit

 ![sketch](/images/sketchh.jpg)